Read Smith’s UPDATED plans as of August 5, 2020,

 Staff Director and Lecturer of Practice

-Emily Norton holds a B.F.A. in furniture design from the Rhode Island School of Design, Providence, RI, and an MDES in cdonceptual design from the Design Academy Eindhoven, the Netherlands.
+Emily Norton holds a B.F.A. in furniture design from the Rhode Island School of Design, Providence, RI, and an MDES in conceptual design from the Design Academy Eindhoven, the Netherlands.
 Norton’s career has spanned international design residencies, design research in wetlands preservation, teaching social innovation and leading cultural change campaigns in communities, organizations and institutions.
 As a maker, she believes in the power of thinking with her hands.
+Meet with Emily during her office hours using Calendly.

 Prototyping Studio Coordinator